 This is a story we see all around the Pacific.
-A good person, struggling with unnecessary blindness, robbed of their independence and their dignity.
+A good person, struggling with unnecessary blindness, robbed of their independence.
 How does this story end in smiles and laughter?

 Unable to work, there were now severe financial difficulties for Ngu’s family.